 Some lawyers will provide a free consultation, but others require an up-front fee.
 It is usually worth spending a little money to find the right lawyer—even if you have to pay for consultations with several attorneys.
 In the long right, it will be well worth a few hundred dollars to find the right fit.

 Good lawyers are busy, so they may not be able to spend as much time as they would like with prospective clients.
 But if it takes a lawyer too long to meet with you, it may be a sign that he or she is too busy to give your situation sufficient attention.

 You should also anticipate that whomever you hire might have to delegate a lot of responsibility to the in-house staff.
-In turn, an important consideration should be to assess the way the lawyer's staff treats you since they are a reflection of how the lawyer practices.
+In turn, consider how the lawyer's staff treats you, because they are a reflection of how the lawyer practices.